View Richard Slacum's Obituary on MyEasternShoreMD.com and share memories

 |

-CHURCH HILL - Richard Ernest Slacum of Church Hill, MD, died on March 16, 2019 while on assignment in Tanzania, Africa.
+CHURCH HILL - Richard Ernest Slacum of Church Hill died on March 16, 2019 while on assignment in Tanzania, Africa.
 He was 70.

-While in Algeria, he met and would eventually marry Elizabeth Lively of West Yorkshire, UK in 1993.
-They resided in Arlington, Virginia for several years, left for Madagascar for four more years, and for the past 24 years had a farm in Church Hill, MD.
+While in Algeria, he met and would eventually marry Elizabeth Lively of West Yorkshire, U.K. in 1993.
+They resided in Arlington, Va. for several years, left for Madagascar for four more years and for the past 24 years had a farm in Church Hill.
 He worked as an international agriculture consultant for most of his career in an effort to leave the planet a better place.
 He spent most of his time in most East African countries and was currently working on a solution to using herbicides that are damaging to the native plants and wildlife.

 A Celebration of Richard's Life will be held at a later date.